FTP is an acronym for File Transfer Protocol.

 It works where FTP works, so users can use any standard FTP client.

-Authentication can also be configured to use the File Fabric's federated single-sign-on which delegates authentication to corporate identity management solutions such as LDAP, Active Directory, or SAML.
+Authentication can also be configured to use the Nasuni Access Anywhere Server's federated single-sign-on which delegates authentication to corporate identity management solutions such as LDAP, Active Directory, or SAML.

 What FTP clients has it been tested with?